 Elder Law studies the law and policy related to aging individuals and an older society in terms of age discrimination; history, eligibility and benefits of Social Security, supplemental Social Security and private pension programs; healthcare; long-term care; housing; property management; advance directive, powers of attorney and other forms of substitute decision making; conservatorships and guardianship; and elder abuse, neglect and crime.

-LAWS 2900 Special Topics in Legal Studies Variable
+LAWS 2900 Special Topics in Legal Studies

-Prerequisites (1): Instructor approval This course permits instruction in special content areas that are not appropriately treated in other legal studies courses.
+This course permits instruction in special content areas that are not appropriately treated in other legal studies courses.